Your Oral Health Affects Your Overall Health

 According to Dr. Demmer, associate research scientist in the Department of Epidemiology at Columbia University’s School of Public Health, “Over two decades of tracking, we can see that participants who had periodontitis had a 200% rise in their odds of contracting Type 2 diabetes within 20 years when compared side by side with subjects that didn’t have periodontal disease.”

 What This All Means To Dentists

-Yesterday, dental professionals committed to saving your teeth through regular dental care.
-From now on, our attention must expand beyond the mouth.
-If you have an inflammatory condition like periodontal disease, it puts you at a higher risk for more serious systemic problems, whether it’s heart problems, diabetes, or rheumatoid arthritis.
-From now on, as we take care of your mouth, we’re not just saving your teeth, which in itself is a very good objective, we could also be protecting your life as well.
+Previously, dental professionals focused on saving your teeth with regular cleanings.
+Today, our attention must expand beyond the mouth.
+If you have an inflammatory condition like periodontal disease, you’re in danger of developing more serious systemic problems, whether it’s heart problems, diabetes, or rheumatoid arthritis.
+Today, as we take care of your mouth, not only do we save your teeth, which in itself is a very good objective, we could also be protecting your life as well.

-Dr. Stone concludes, “It is not enough anymore to just keep an eye on trouble spots in the gum tissue.
-Given this new research, eradicating gum disease will become a critical action step in maintaining, and improving our patients’ overall health and their enjoyment of life.
+Dr. Stone concludes, “It is no longer good enough to just keep watch on trouble spots in the gum tissue.
+Rather, attacking gum disease aggressively will be a critical action step in maintaining, and improving our patients’ overall health and their enjoyment of life.
 To be exact, our patients will not be totally healthy unless they are periodontally healthy.”

 Porcelain Bridges • Sleep Apnea • Bonding • Instant Orthodontic Procedure (IOP) • Dental Implants • Full and Partial Dentures